robincorey/EC_analysis/README.md

 About
 ====

-Simple python and bash scripts used to generate the data used in the following publication: DOI: 10.1126/sciadv.abh2217
+Simple python and bash scripts used to generate the data used in DOI:10.1126/sciadv.abh2217

 Scripts
 ====